roberto-buratti/Tiko.Energy/README.md

 The app has been implement using the **MVVM** design pattern, so each page delegates all the business logic to it `viewModel`.

+Moreover, it has been widely used the **Delegate** design pattern, so each interaction between services can be easily mocked and tested.

 The `viewModel` is always injected from outside, so every scene is unit-testable.
 I'm aware that it was not requested but this is the way I normally work.

 I reused somewhere code I wrote for other apps but most of the code if fresh new.